macroscian/macroscian/README.md

-- 👋 Hi, I’m Gavin Kelly
+Welcome to my personal github account.

-- 👀 I’m interested in biostatistics and mathematics, mainly in the context of scientific research, but with some clinical and translational aspects too
+I’m `interested in biostatistics and mathematics, mainly in the context of scientific research, but with some clinical and translational aspects too.
-- 📫 You can contact me via email on gavin.kelly@crick.ac.uk, or on twitter @gavinpaulkelly
+You can contact me via email on gavin.kelly@crick.ac.uk, or on twitter [@gavinpaulkelly](https://twitter.com/gavinpaulkelly).

 <!---
 macroscian/macroscian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.